Mutual of Omaha Medigap Plans Review

 Final Thoughts on Mutual of Omaha

-With high marks for customer service and fast and efficient claim payments, Mutual of Omaha is consistently in the top 10 providers for Medigap coverage.
+With high marks for customer service and fast and efficient claim payments, Mutual of Omaha is consistently in the top 10 carriers for Medigap coverage.
 But its policies can be on the higher side, especially if you don’t qualify for the 12 percent household discount.
-The company also only offers five of the 10 Medigap plan options, with some regions only offering two or three.
-Given its long and reputable history, Mutual of Omaha is a solid choice for older adults who want a comprehensive insurance “safety net” and can afford the deductibles, or for seniors who know they need frequent, skilled care and want to cap their out-of-pocket expenses.
+The company also only offers 4 of the 10 Medigap plans in most areas, though some states may have up to seven plans.
+Given its long and reputable history, Mutual of Omaha is a solid choice for older adults who want a comprehensive insurance “safety net” and can afford the deductibles.
+It’s also a reliable option for seniors who know they need frequent, skilled care and want to cap their out-of-pocket expenses.

 Frequently Asked Questions About Mutual of Omaha

 Overall, yes.
-For those who can afford either a $2,000 deductible or the somewhat higher-than-average monthly premiums, it offers comprehensive options, has a good reputation for payouts, and is an overall trusted player in the health care insurance space.
+For those who can afford either a $2,870 deductible or the somewhat higher-than-average monthly premiums, it offers comprehensive options.
+The carrier also has a good reputation for payouts and is an overall trusted player in the health care insurance space.

-As of 2022, Plan G has a $233 deductible.
-Other than your monthly premium, there are no copays with Plan G.
+As of 2022, Plan G has a $239.17 deductible.4 Other than your monthly premium, there are no copays with Plan G.

 You can visit the Mutual of Omaha website at mutualofomaha.com or call their toll-free number: 800-775-6000.